boilertowns/react-parcel-boilerplate/README.md

 ## Introduction

-**react-parcel-boilerplate** is basically the same as [react-nostalgia-boilerplate](https://github.com/boilertowns/react-nostalgia-boilerplate) but it's using Parcel instead of Webpack.
+**react-parcel-boilerplate** is basically the same as [react-minimal-boilerplate](https://github.com/boilertowns/react-minimal-boilerplate) but it's using Parcel instead of Vite.

 The goal of this boilerplate is to maximize your effectiveness by present you: